systemcrash/grafana-dash/README.md

 * an [InfluxDB datasource](https://grafana.com/docs/grafana/latest/features/datasources/influxdb/) configured in Grafana

-The InfluxDB dashboard was built progressively on Grafana v6.3-v6.7, and was exported from Grafana v7.0 (although it does not yet utilise any v7 specific features).
+The InfluxDB dashboard was built progressively on Grafana v6.3-v6.7, and was exported from Grafana 10.4.1.

 Note: InfluxDB for CollectD requires only the default `types.db`.